Spotlight on Token Perception for Multimodal Reinforcement Learning

 \paragraph{Training Details.} We train all models for two epochs on the \texttt{ViRL39K} dataset~\citep{wang2025vl}.
 The vision tower is unfrozen during training.
 For the online RL process, we generate 8 responses per question.
 Our reward signal is a simple binary accuracy score (1 for correct, 0 for incorrect).
 Our training objective follows the DAPO recipe, incorporating dynamic sampling, clip-higher, and a token-level policy gradient loss, without a KL divergence penalty.
 All key hyperparameters for the optimizer, RL process, and evaluation are detailed in Table~\ref{tab:hyperparameters}.

 \paragraph{VPPO Configuration.} Our proposed \vppo{} method introduces two key mechanisms, Trajectory-level Advantage Shaping (TAS) and Token-level Gradient Filtering (TGF), whose specific hyperparameters are detailed in Table~\ref{tab:hyperparameters}.
 The underlying visual dependency metric that guides these mechanisms was also carefully selected.
-As detailed in our ablation studies, the final \vppo{} configuration uses the following validated components: \begin{itemize} \item \textbf{Dependency Calculation:} Visual dependency is calculated using \textit{KL Divergence}, which we found to be empirically superior to other heuristics (see Appendix~\ref{app:dependency_method_ablation}).
+As detailed in our ablation studies, the final \vppo{} configuration uses the following validated components: \begin{itemize}

+\item \textbf{Dependency Calculation:} Visual dependency is calculated using \textit{KL Divergence}, which we found to be empirically superior to other heuristics (see Appendix~\ref{app:dependency_method_ablation}).
 This is implemented with the efficient ``low\_var\_kl'' estimation function provided by the EasyR1 framework. \item \textbf{Masking Strategy:} We use \textit{Random Patch Blackening} as the image perturbation method, which was validated as the most effective strategy in Appendix~\ref{app:masking_ablation}.
-The image is divided into non-overlapping patches of size 14x14, and each patch is independently set to black with a probability of 0.5. \end{itemize}
+The image is divided into non-overlapping patches of size 14x14, and each patch is independently set to black with a probability of 0.5.